A Centroid Coincidence Theorem

 We reformulate our problem as follows:

-\underset{ \{ p^{''}_i \} } {\operatorname{argmin}} \sum_{i=1}^{N} \| p^{'}_i - p^{''}_i \|^2 \tag{8}
+\begin{align} \underset{ \{ p^{''}_i \} } {\operatorname{argmin}} \sum_{i=1}^{N} \| p^{'}_i - p^{''}_i \|^2 \tag{8} \end{align}

 subject to the rigidity constraints

-$$\begin{align}\| p^{''}_i - p^{''}_j \|^2 = \| p_i - p_j \|^2, \forall i, j
+\begin{align}\| p^{''}_i - p^{''}_j \|^2 = \| p_i - p_j \|^2, \forall i, j \end{align}

-Note that $p_i, p^{'}_i$ are known, and $p^{''}_i$ is unknown variable.
+Note that p_i, p^{'}_i are known, and p^{''}_i is unknown variable.

 We can attempt to solve above problem with Lagrangian Multipliers.